-The PFS7627H IC requires a regulated supply of 12 V for operation (15 V max).
-Resistors R6, R7, R8, Zener diode VR1, and transistor Q2 form a series pass regulator that prevents the supply voltage to IC U1 from exceeding 15 V. Capacitors C8, and C9 filter the supply voltage and provide bypassing and decoupling to ensure reliable operation of IC U1.
+The PFS7527H IC requires a regulated supply of 12 V for operation and must not exceed 15 V. Resistors R6, R7, R8, Zener diode VR1, and transistor Q2 form a series pass regulator that prevents the supply voltage to IC U1 from exceeding 15 V. Capacitors C8, and C9 filter the supply voltage and provide bypassing and decoupling to ensure reliable operation of IC U1.
 Diode D3 provides reverse polarity protection.

-Resistor R15 programs the output voltage level [via the POWER GOOD THRESHOLD (PGT) pin] below which the POWER GOOD [PG] pin will go into a high-impedance state.
+Resistor R15 programs the output voltage level [via the power good threshold (PGT) pin] below which the power good [PG] pin will go into a high-impedance state.
 Capacitor C14 provides noise immunity on the POWER GOOD THRESHOLD pin.